-Figure \ref{figure:GATEDrugstore} displays the GATEs of receiving any coupon by age, income, family size and pre-campaign expenditures, respectively.
-The graphs show that providing drugstore coupons has a positive effect on daily spending for almost all subgroups considered, and that the effect is statistically significant in most cases.
-We can see that the largest difference from the GATE estimates for grocery coupons is in the GATEs by pre-campaign spending.
-The effect of drugstore coupons on daily spending is larger the higher the customer's pre-campaign spending, while we find the reverse pattern for grocery coupons.
-This suggests that grocery coupons are more efficient in re-activating dormant customers and drugstore coupons in retaining frequent shoppers.
+Figure \ref{figure:GATEDrugstore} shows that providing drugstore coupons has a positive effect on daily spending for almost all subgroups considered, and that the effect is statistically significant in most cases.
+Again, the largest difference can be found in the GATE estimates by pre-campaign spending.
+The effect of drugstore coupons on average per-day expenditures is larger the higher the customer's pre-campaign spending, which is the reverse pattern of what we find for coupons applicable to other food.
+This suggests that other food coupons are more efficient at reactivating dormant customers and drugstore coupons at retaining frequent shoppers.
 The GATE plots for the other three coupon categories can be found in Appendix \ref{appendix:GATE}.

-While ML-based estimation of ATEs and GATEs is an excellent tool for evaluating the effect of coupon campaigns, it is not the best choice for deriving strategies for later coupon campaigns.
-For this purpose, the optimal policy learning framework by \cite*{AtheyWager2021} is by far the better choice as it determines which customer groups to provide with coupons in order to maximize the ATE.
+While ML-based estimation of ATEs and GATEs is an excellent tool for evaluating the effect of coupon campaigns, it is not necessarily most appropriate for deriving strategies for later coupon campaigns.
+For this purpose, the optimal policy learning framework by \cite*{AtheyWager2021} is arguably superior as it determines which customer groups to provide with coupons in order to maximize the ATE.